 15 Overlooked Facts about Rosalind Franklin

-English chemist Rosalind Franklin was a brilliant and dedicated scientist, but unfortunately, she is best known for the honor denied her: the 1962 Nobel Prize for discovering the structure of DNA.
+Today is the 60th anniversary of the death of English chemist Rosalind Franklin, a brilliant and dedicated scientist best known for the honor denied her: the 1962 Nobel Prize for discovering the structure of DNA.
 Here are 15 facts about her.

 1. SHE KNEW HER CALLING EARLY, BUT HER FATHER RESISTED EDUCATING A DAUGHTER.